zaramarks1/ITMD542/lab4/Readme.md

 # Project Description

-This project is meant for us to learn how to create a Repository using MySQLite.
-We adadped out lab2 to use a .sqlite file.
+This project is meant for us to learn how to create a Repository using MongoDB.

 # Development Environment